stormalf/go_ibmi/README.md

 This repository is based on all work done by the community in order to make the Go programming language available on IBMi.

 This repo contains a fork of Go 1.24 with modifications merged from [https://github.com/JasonTashtego/go].
 It's a wonderful job done by the community and here it's to have all existing information about all changes that need to be done to have go compiling on IBMi.
-I tested only on IBMi V7R5 with go 1.22.8.
+I tested only on IBMi V7R5 with go 1.22.8 and go 1.24.
 And for now even if it compiles fine go and hello world program, something wrong with go dependencies.
 The last issue remaining is about compiling the grafana project that fails for now when downloading dependencies with timeout.
 But curl done from the same IBMi using the same URL works fine.
 Not sure yet what is wrong.

 ## DISCLAIMER